 Jump start your family’s Holiday enjoyment with this Foxburg Christmas tradition presented by the Allegheny RiverStone Center for the Arts!

 The Madrigal Dinner has been a sell-out each year.
 Be sure to reserve your spots early for these 24th performance year events — because table seating is limited for each performance.

-Madrigal Dinner ticket prices will be announced soon, when you may buy tickets online here.
+Madrigal Dinner tickets are $40 per person.
+You may buy tickets online here.
 You may call and reserve NOW by calling 724 659-3153.

 The History of Emlenton/Foxburg’s Madrigal Dinner